demonixis/Unity-toolbox/README.md

 - PlasmaShader (Only tested on PC)

 #### Translation
-- A static class for translations
+- A static class for translations using a ini files
-- A modification of SimpleJSON
 - A class for translate an Unity.UI.Text element
 - An example of translation file

 #### UI
+- OpenLinkOnClick
 - TypeWritterEffect
+- UIAlphaFade
-- OpenLinkOnClick
+- UISliderColor

 #### Utils
 - Scripts for time, particles, ShakeEffect, etc.